RaeXp917/Windows_No_Bloatware/README.md

 on release v6.12.2 (atm screensharing is the heavy part idk if its gonna change in the feature)

-Pros: Tiny install size (~10MB).
+-Pros: Tiny install size (~10MB).
 Uses your system's webview to save RAM.
-Cons: Can be "heavy" on CPU/GPU specifically during high-quality streaming (Screen Share).
+-Cons: Can be "heavy" on CPU/GPU specifically during high-quality streaming (Screen Share).

 Plugins supported Vencord/Equicord